Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Black Hat Hackers:

-• Engage in illegal hacking activities for personal gain, malicious intent, or with disregard for laws and ethics.
+• Engage in illegal hacking activities for personal gain or malicious intent, with disregard for laws and ethics.

 • Exploit vulnerabilities they discover without authorization or consent from system owners.

-It is important to note that there is also a third category called “Gray Hat Hackers”:
+It is important to note that there is also a third category called “Grey Hat Hackers”:

-• They fall somewhere between white hats and black hats; operating without explicit permission but not necessarily engaging in harmful actions
+• They fall somewhere between white hats and black hats, operating without explicit permission but not necessarily engaging in harmful actions.

 Overall, the primary distinction lies in the intentions behind their actions – white hats work legally and ethically to enhance cybersecurity while black hats engage in illegal activities for personal benefit.